English is recognized in the Philippines as a second official language and also admitted to court.

 As described above, Filipinos learn English at school but just like in other non-English speaking countries, they rarely use it after that and so much of the learned vocabulary is often lost again.

 If you talk to them in fast fluent English, they always nod in a friendly and approving way, but then you will realize that they did not understand a word of what you're saying.
 This is especially true if you live in the deepest province and want to explain to a craftsman what he has to do.

 Speaking English seems to work a little better in the larger cities.
 Obviously, the townspeople often have to deal with foreigners, where they can and must practice the formerly learned.

 In Philippine television and also in political speeches, you often get to hear "Taglish".
 This is a mixture of about 80% English and about 20% of the actual language Tagalog, as it is spoken mainly in Manila and the surrounding area (Luzon).

-It's to despair: Since you're just happy if you understood a few sentences in the news and when it becomes interesting, they switch to Taglog and you are lost.
+It's to despair: You might be just happy if you understood a few sentences in the news and soon it becomes interesting, they switch to Taglog and you are lost.

 You can get along well with English in the Philippines, even with authorities and especially when you come from countries that do not have English as their native language and it does not speak perfect itself.
 As far as the English language is concerned, then you are on an "eye level" with the Filipinos.